Lord-Cinders/Hackssebler/README.md

 ./main <[Filename.asm]>
 ./main Pong.asm
 ````
-ensure that the .asm files are in the same location as the .exe file
+ensure that the .asm files are in the same location as the .exe file <br>
 several .asm files are included with the source code.